mai-thao/docker-playground/README.md

 3) Open terminal and confirm you have it installed
     * Run the command: `docker --version`.
 You should see an output like: `Docker version 26.1.1, build 4cf5afa`
     * Also run the command: `docker ps -a`.
-You should see a table with different columns describing any containers (there should be none if this is your first time)
+You should see a table with different columns describing container info (there should be none if this is your first time)
     * If you get an error like `zsh: command not found: docker` then you need to set your PATH environment variable with the command: `export PATH="$PATH:/Applications/Docker.app/Contents/Resources/bin/"` or manually do so in Docker Desktop app > Settings > General > Configure shell completions > and toggle the "Automatically" option

 Now that you have Docker up and running, you can interact with it in 2 ways: docker compose or Dockerfile